mariyam0mran/pattern-recognition-road-segmentation/README.md

 ## What we did
 - Data preparation and preprocessing
-- Implemented a classical CV pipeline (thresholding / morphology / contour logic as needed)
+- Implemented a classical CV pipeline (thresholding / contour logic as needed)
 - Implemented a deep learning model in PyTorch (training + evaluation)
 - Compared outputs using visual results and evaluation metrics